lgeurts/lgeurts.github.io/_posts/2021-11-02-aws-high-performance-cloud-gaming.md

   <img src="/assets/aws-parsec-setup/vpc-internet-gateway.png" width="654">

 - Hence the same for the subnet.
 Note that though it is best practice to create a second availability zone for [HA](https://aws.amazon.com/about-aws/global-infrastructure/regions_az/), I'm gonna skip it.
 Remember this guide is for gaming, not for company production.
-For my fellow geeks a how-to can be found [here](https://tomgregory.com/when-to-create-different-subnets-in-aws-vpcs/).
+For my fellow geeks: a how-to can be found [here](https://tomgregory.com/when-to-create-different-subnets-in-aws-vpcs/).

   <img src="/assets/aws-parsec-setup/vpc-subnet.png" width="654">